IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 $$

-However, this observed score is a point estimate calculated using $$d_i + n_i + p_i$$ data points, which is typically a small subset of the corresponding subpopulation.
+However, this observed score is a point estimate calculated using $$d_i + n_i + p_i$$ data points, which is only a subset of the corresponding subpopulation.
 It may or may not correspond well to the actual net promoter score of that subpopulation.
-Even if it does, the problem is that we do not know that.
-The above estimate alone does not tell us anything about the uncertainty associated with it.
+We have no reason to trust it, since the above estimate alone does not tell us anything about the uncertainty associated with it.
 Uncertainty quantification is essential for sound decision-making, which is what we are after.

 Ideally, for each segment, given the observed data, we would like to have a distribution of all possible values of the score with probabilities attached.
-Such a probability distribution is exhaustive information, from which any other statistic can be easily derived.
+Such a probability distribution would be exhaustive information, from which any other statistic could be easily derived.
+Here we tackle the problem by means of Bayesian inference, which we discuss next.

+# Solution

+In order to perform Bayesian inference of the net promoter score, we need to decide on an adequate Bayesian model for the problem at hand.
+Recall first that we are interested in inferring scores for several segments.
+Even though there might be segment-specific variations in the product, such as special offers in certain countries, or in customers’ perception of the product, such as age-related preferences, it is conceptually the same product that the customers were asked to evaluate.
+It is then sensible to expect scores in different segments to have something in common.
+With this in mind, we construct a hierarchical model with parameters shared by the segments.

+First, let

+$$
+\theta_i = (\theta_{id}, \theta_{in}, \theta_{ip})
+$$

+be a triplet of parameters corresponding to the proportions of detractors, neutrals, and promoters in segment $$i$$, respectively, with the constraint that they have to sum up to one, which makes them a simplex.
+These are the main parameters we are interested in inferring.
+If the true value of $$\theta_i$$ was known, the net promoter score would be computed as follows:

+$$
+\hat{s}_i = 100 \times (\theta_{ip} - \theta_{id}).
+$$

+Parameter $$\theta_i$$ can also be thought of as a vector of probabilities of observing one of the three types of customers in segment $$i$$, that is, detractors, neutrals, and promoters.
+Then the natural model for the observed data is a multinomial distribution with $$d_i + n_i + p_i$$ trials and probabilities $$\theta_i$$:

+$$
+y_i | \theta_i \sim \text{Multinomial}(d_i + n_i + p_i, \theta_i)
+$$

+where $$y_i$$ refers to the $$i$$th row of matrix $$y$$ introduced earlier.
+The family of multinomial distributions is a generalization of the family of binomial distribution to more than two outcomes.

+The above gives a data distribution.
+In order to complete the modeling part, we need to decide on a prior distribution for $$\theta_i$$.
+Each $$\theta_i$$ is a simplex of probabilities.
+In such a case, a reasonable choice is a Dirichlet
+distribution:

+$$
+\theta_i | \phi \sim \text{Dirichlet}(\phi)
+$$

+where $$\phi = (\phi_d, \phi_n, \phi_p) \in \mathbb{R}_{+}^3$$ is a vector of
+parameters.
+This familiy of distributions is a generalization of the family of beta distributions to more than two categories.
+Note that $$\phi$$ is the same for all segments, which is what enables information sharing.
+In particular, it means that the less reliable estimates for segments with fewer observations will be shrunk toward the more reliable estimates for segments with more observations.
+In other words, with this architecture, segments with fewer observations are able to draw strength from those with more observations.

+We are not done yet.
+How about $$\phi$$?
+This triplet is a characteristic of the product irrespective of the segment.
+Its individual components can be used in order to encode one’s prior knowledge about the net promoter score.
+Specifically, $$\phi_d$$, $$\phi_n$$, and $$\phi_p$$ could be set to imaginary observations of detractors, neutrals, and promoters, respectively, reflecting our beliefs.
+The higher these imaginary counts are, the more certain we claim to be about the actual score.
+One could certainly set these hyperparameters to fixed values; however, let us proceed under the assumption that we have little knowledge about the score.
+Even if there were surveys in the past, it is still a valid choice, especially when the product rapidly evolves, rendering prior surveys marginally relevant.

 # Implementation